ThoughtWorks-SEA/developer-training/docs/fundamentals/how-to-learn.md

 ## Stay in your learning zone

 Keep learning new skills.
-Staying in your learning zone.
-Expending your comfort zone.
+Stay in your learning zone while expanding your comfort zone.
 Be aware when you are in panic zone (and avoid it!)

 ![learning zone](_media/learning-zone.png)